 Environment and climate action

 Canada is committed to helping the most vulnerable communities to adapt to climate change, mitigate the impact and, by leveraging private-sector investment, facilitate the transition to a low-carbon economy.
 Canada supports women in order to increase the resilience of their crops, their access to water and other natural resources, and their participation in making environmental decisions as well as in the renewable energy sector.

-support women’s leadership and decision-making in climate change mitigation and adaptation efforts, resilience-building and sustainable natural resource management.
+support women’s leadership and decision making in climate change mitigation and adaptation efforts, resilience-building and sustainable natural resource management.
 To achieve this, Canada will require that women participate actively in the design and implementation of any climate adaptation or mitigation initiatives that are funded wholly or in part by the Government of Canada.

 ensure that the government’s climate-related planning, policy-making and financing address the particular challenges faced by women and girls.
 This lens will be applied to all climate change mitigation and adaption initiatives, including those developed through partnerships with local governments, civil society, the private sector and financial institutions.

 support employment and business opportunities for women in the renewable energy sector.
 In many developing countries, energy is the primary responsibility of women and girls, especially in rural areas.
-Canada will support greater use of renewable energy, create opportunities for women within that sector, and help ensure that climate financing is equally accessible to women-led initiatives and enterprises.
+Canada will support greater use of renewable energy, create opportunities for women within that sector, and help ensure that climate financing is equally accessible to woman-led initiatives and enterprises.
 This will be accomplished through programming that gives woman entrepreneurs greater access to information on and services related to renewable energy opportunities.